Changelog

 ✨ What's new:

-— Update labels, icons, and colors from the same Edit Phase flow while creating or editing a workflow.
+- 🛠️ Edit in one place— Update labels, icons, and colors from the same Edit Phase flow while creating or editing a workflow.

 💡 Why it matters: